weluse/hyperagent/README.md

 potentially incomplete.
 Resources retrieved via `fetched()` and embedded resources are considered as fully loaded.

+### Resource#links

+An object, containing links with their rel as key.
+Links are resources, lazily created on access or arrays of links.

 ### Resource#link(rel[, params])

 Creates a new link resource identified by the given `rel` and expands the link